 We ask that you arrive 15 minute early for your initial visit in order to complete some paperwork.
 We also ask that you complete the registration process over the phone prior to the day of your visit, by calling 562 – CARE (2273)

 Our therapists will evaluate you on the request of your physician and recommend a treatment based on what you were doing before your illness, your current function and your goals.
 The plan will be tailored to your particular situation and need.
 Our inpatient services are available 7 days a week.

 The inpatient rehab team offers, in conjunction with CVPH nursing and case management staff, a free class for patients who are scheduled for a Total Hip or Total Knee Replacement.
-For details, call 562 – 7599 or click on the link below. link to more info about TJREP.
+For details, call 562 – 7599.

 The rehab team offers both individual and group treatments at the Joint Camp.
-For more information about the Joint Camp, please click here.
+For more information about the Joint Camp.

-Rehabilitation Services also serves the sub-acute unit in the hospital, our Transitional Care Unit (TCU).
-This unit is designed to admit patients who have no need for acute care anymore, but are not quite ready to go home.
+Rehabilitation Services also provides services for patients who are admitted to a short-term rehab area on our skilled nursing facility.
+These beds are designated for patients who have no need for acute care anymore, but are not quite ready to go home.
 A typical stay lasts for 7 – 20 days.
 We tailor our treatments to what you will need to be able to do in order to be successful at home, to prepare you for a comfortable discharge.
 We emphasize education to you and you family, so that you can continue to maintain your function at home.